Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/selecting.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     Object mode and Edit mode
+   | Mode:     Object Mode and Edit Mode
    | Menu:     no entry in the menu
    | Hotkey:   :kbd:`Ctrl-LMB`

-Lasso select is used by drawing a dotted line around the pivot point of the objects, in *Object mode*.
+Lasso select is used by drawing a dotted line around the pivot point of the objects, in *Object Mode*.

 Usage